rpautrat/LISRD/README.md

 The Rotated Day-Night Image Matching (RDNIM) dataset originates from the [DNIM dataset](http://users.umiacs.umd.edu/~hzhou/dnim) and has been augmented with homographic warps with 50% of the images including rotations.
 The images used for evaluation in the paper are available [here](https://www.polybox.ethz.ch/index.php/s/P89YkZyOfdhmdPN).

-Comparison to the state of the art on the RDNIM dataset, using SuperPoint keypoints for all methods:
+Comparison to the state of the art on the RDNIM dataset, using SuperPoint keypoints for all methods and a correctness threshold of 3 pixels:

  <table style="width:100%">
   <tr>